-- 2.1 Tree identification: Individual trees have been allocated a number, and groups of trees have been allocated a number prefixed by the letter G. Their approximate locations are shown on the Tree Survey Plan drawing no: DS09111601.01, included on Page 10 of this report.
-Data pertaining to each tree is included in the Tree Survey Data on Pages 8-9 of this report. - 2.2 Tree data: In carrying out the survey I assessed the following for each tree and group of trees: - Dimensions (height, crown spread, stem diameter, and height of crown base). - Root protection area, based on stem diameter (See 4.6). - Life stage and physiological condition. - Structural defects of significance, and general condition.
+- 2.1 Tree identification: Individual trees have been allocated a number and groups of trees have been allocated a number prefixed by the letter G. Their locations are shown on the Tree Survey Plan dated 7th October 2021, drawing no: DS14072101, included on Page 12 of this report.
+Data pertaining to each tree is included in the Tree Survey Data on Pages 8-11 of this report. - 2.2 Tree data: In carrying out the survey I assessed the following for each tree and group of trees: - Dimensions (height, crown spread, stem diameter, and height of crown base). - Root protection area, based on stem diameter. - Life stage and physiological condition. - Structural defects of significance, and general condition.
 Assessment of the value that the tree provides from a wider landscaping perspective. - An assessment of the likely remaining useful contribution in years.